-Who Is Stormy Daniels' Lawyer Michael Avenatti — And Who Is Helping Him?
+Who Is Stormy Daniels Lawyer Michael Avenatti — And Who Is Helping Him?

 Avenatti says the Daniels case is funded entirely through crowdsourcing — he has received $525,000, toward a target of $850,000, according to the website CrowdJustice.

 But money has become a touchy subject for Avenatti lately.
 This week, he told a judge he's a finalist for a trial lawyer of the year award — citing a jury verdict of $454 million.
-But in reality the award in that case probably only will amount to a fraction of that.
+But in reality, the award in that case probably only will amount to a fraction of that.

 "It's really misleading for anyone to talk about that verdict without noting that it's been massively reduced," said Ted Boutrous, a lawyer who opposes Avenatti in the case.